LandOfTheRair/LandOfTheRair/README.md

 * `SINGLE_CORE` - run the game in single core mode (untested)
 * `TS_NODE_TRANSPILE_ONLY` - set to `1` to make transpiling and development significantly faster on windows

-Further, some properties are completely optional
+Further, some properties are completely optional:

+* ADD THESE HERE

 ### Docker